rupampr/Loan-Prediction-App/README.md

 - If predictions are wrong, confirm the same preprocessing (scaling, encoding) is applied at inference time.
 - If model file not found, ensure the path in `app.py` matches the saved location.

-## Next Steps

-- Optionally create a lightweight `requirements.txt` and `Dockerfile` in this repo.
-- Add a CI step to run the notebook or tests before deploying.

 ---